A Treatise of Human Nature

-Contemporary philosophers have written of Hume that "no man has influenced the history of philosophy to a deeper or more disturbing degree", and that Hume's Treatise is "the founding document of cognitive science" and the "most important philosophical work written in English".
-However, the public in Britain at the time did not agree, nor in the end did Hume himself agree, reworking the material in An Enquiry Concerning Human Understanding (1748) and An Enquiry Concerning the Principles of Morals (1751).
+Isaiah Berlin wrote of Hume that "no man has influenced the history of philosophy to a deeper or more disturbing degree".
+Jerry Fodor wrote of Hume's Treatise that it is "the foundational document of cognitive science".
+However, the public in Britain at the time did not agree, nor in the end did Hume himself agree, reworking the material in both An Enquiry Concerning Human Understanding (1748) and An Enquiry Concerning the Principles of Morals (1751).
 In the Author's introduction to the former, Hume wrote:

-Regarding An Enquiry Concerning the Principles of Morals, Hume said: "of all my writings, historical, philosophical, or literary, incomparably the best".
+Regarding An Enquiry Concerning the Principles of Morals, Hume said it is "of all my writings, historical, philosophical, or literary, incomparably the best".

 Content

 Introduction

 Hume's introduction presents the idea of placing all science and philosophy on a novel foundation: namely, an empirical investigation into human psychology.
 He begins by acknowledging "that common prejudice against metaphysical reasonings [i.e., any complicated and difficult argumentation]", a prejudice formed in reaction to "the present imperfect condition of the sciences" (including the endless scholarly disputes and the inordinate influence of "eloquence" over reason).
 But since the truth "must lie very deep and abstruse" where "the greatest geniuses" have not found it, careful reasoning is still needed.
+All sciences, Hume continues, ultimately depend on "the science of man", to which he refers initially in his Introduction, reflecting there that Francis Bacon had first begun work to put the science "on a new footing", and that subsequently John Locke, Lord Shaftesbury, Bernard Mandeville, Francis Hutcheson, and Joseph Butler had continued this work in advance of his own approach to the subject.

-All sciences, Hume continues, ultimately depend on "the science of man": knowledge of "the extent and force of human understanding,... the nature of the ideas we employ, and... the operations we perform in our reasonings" is needed to make real intellectual progress.
-So Hume hopes "to explain the principles of human nature", thereby "propos[ing] a compleat system of the sciences, built on a foundation almost entirely new, and the only one upon which they can stand with any security".
+According to Hume, knowledge of "the extent and force of human understanding,... the nature of the ideas we employ, and... the operations we perform in our reasonings" is needed to make real intellectual progress.
+So he hopes "to explain the principles of human nature", thereby "propos[ing] a compleat system of the sciences, built on a foundation almost entirely new, and the only one upon which they can stand with any security".
 But an a priori psychology would be hopeless: the science of man must be pursued by the experimental methods of the natural sciences.
 This means we must rest content with well-confirmed empirical generalisations, forever ignorant of "the ultimate original qualities of human nature".
 And in the absence of controlled experiments, we are left to "glean up our experiments in this science from a cautious observation of human life, and take them as they appear in the common course of the world, by men's behaviour in company, in affairs, and in their pleasures".